-This guide is provided for you by the Guam Small Business Development Center (SBDC) which is sponsored by the U.S. Small Business Administration (SBA) under a Cooperative Agreement and by the Pacific Center for Economic Initiatives (PCEI) which is funded through a grant provided from the U.S. Economic Development Administration (EDA).
-SBA and EDA participation is not an endorsement of the views, opinions, or services referenced in this publication or any advertisers.
-SBA and EDA programs are extended to the general public on a non-discriminatory basis.
+This guide is provided for you by the Guam Small Business Development Center (SBDC) which is sponsored by the U.S. Small Business Administration (SBA) under a Cooperative Agreement.
+SBA participation is not an endorsement of the views, opinions, or services referenced in this publication or any advertisers.
+SBA programs are extended to the general public on a non-discriminatory basis.